fartechevan/chatalystai/README.md

         ```sh
         supabase start
         ```
     *   This command will download Docker images (on the first run) and start the local Supabase services.
-It will output local Supabase URLs and keys (including the `service_role` key needed for `.env.local`). **Note:** The frontend uses hardcoded keys for the *remote* instance, but the Supabase CLI intelligently proxies requests when `supabase start` is running, so the frontend will correctly interact with your *local* Supabase instance without code changes.
+It will output local Supabase URLs and keys (including the `service_role` key needed for `.env.local`).

 3.  **Deploy Supabase Functions Locally:** (Optional, but needed to test functions)
     *   Deploy all functions: